Yelp/mrjob/docs/testing.rst

             self.assertEqual(results[0], num_inputs * 10 * 10 * 2)

 You should be able to switch out the ``inline`` runner for the ``local`` runner without changing any other code.
+The ``local`` runner will launch multiple subprocesses to run your job, which may expose assumptions about input order or race conditions.

 Counters
 ^^^^^^^^